-Heavy sweaters – For men who sweat a lot, chafing can be a very real issue.
+Heavy sweaters – For men who sweat a lot, chafing can be a genuine issue.
 The material of your regular underwear will absorb the excess moisture and can bunch up around your legs and thighs.
 As you run, they can rub against your legs and cause serious chafing.
-But running underwear are designed to wick away moisture and are made of a quick-drying material that won't bunch up or rub you the wrong way.
-They're a very handy solution for heavy sweaters!
+But running underwear is designed to wick away moisture and are made of a quick-drying material that won't bunch up or rub you the wrong way.
+They're a convenient solution for heavy sweaters!

-Long-distance runners – This is the group of people that definitely needs running underwear.
-If you run 10Ks, Ironman races, half-marathons, marathons, or any other sort of long distance races, running underwear are a necessity.
+Long-distance runners – This is the group of people that needs running underwear.
+If you run 10Ks, Ironman races, half-marathons, marathons, or any other sort of long-distance races, running underwear is a necessity.
 After an hour or two of running, chafing is a very real problem (it's why men tape their nipples as well!).
 Running underwear will keep your legs and thighs from rubbing together, preventing chafing over a long-distance run.

 But what if you don't fall into any of these categories?
 What if you're just an average runner who thinks they may like to use a pair of running underwear?

 If you think running underwear will help you, it's worth trying out.
 They may be that little addition to your running outfit that makes your run more comfortable, thus easier to keep up with.

 Here are a few things to consider before you take the plunge to buy running underwear: